kolemare/CNN-CPP/README.md

 sudo usermod -aG docker $USER
 ```

 **Windows:** Ensure that the Docker Desktop application is running before executing any Docker commands.
-This
-application manages Docker engine and allows container management on Windows.

 **Mac OS:** Docker on Mac behaves similarly to Linux.
-Ensure Docker Desktop is running as it provides the necessary
-Docker engine to manage containers.
-You do not need to start a separate Docker service as with Windows.
+You do not need to start a separate Docker service as with
+Windows.

 First, ensure you are positioned at the root of the repository.
 The Docker image needs to be built only once.
 To build
 the Docker image, use the following command: